-These 15 Terrifying Things In North Carolina May Haunt Your Dreams
+These 14 Terrifying Things In North Carolina May Haunt Your Dreams

 Since I was a young girl, I’ve been told the haunting stories, legends, and myths of North Carolina.
 It starts with grandparents or uncles trying to get a good spook in, but then, for me at least, it turned into me having to know the WHOLE story.
 While most children would shy away and say ‘that’s scary!’
 I asked for books on the subject and read them front to back in one sitting.
 I have always been captivated by just HOW intriguing, mysterious, and haunted North Carolina is.

-While some of these are spooky, some are silly, and some are terrifying, it’s amazing the rich legends we have here in our beloved, haunted state.
+While some of these are spooky, some are silly, and some are terrifying, there’s no denying the impressive amount of legends we have here in our beloved, haunted state.
 Now it’s your turn.
 I want to hear your NC ghost stories, legends, and tales in the comments!
 You know I love a good ghost (or demon dog) story.

 What are the most haunted places in North Carolina?